phorton1/Arduino-esp32_cnc3018/docs/installation.md

 ## 5. Format and prepare a FAT32 SD Card

-Assuming that you are using the SDCard, please prepare one by formatting it as necessary and copying the contents of the **sdCard** folder onto it, and inserting it in the SDCard module of the machine.
+Assuming that you are using the SDCard, please prepare one by formatting it as necessary.

 - The size of the SD Card is not very important.
 - The machine can handle upto 32GB cards.